gfxfundamentals/webgl2-fundamentals/webgl/lessons/webgl-drawing-multiple-things.md

 once.
 If we had different shader programs you'd need to call `gl.useProgram` before um... using each program.

 This is another place where it's a good idea to simplify.
-There are effectively 3 main things to combine.
+There are effectively 4 main things to combine.

-1. A shader program (and its uniform and attribute info/setters)
+1. A shader program (and its uniform and attribute info)
-2. The buffer and attributes for the thing you want to draw
+2. A vertex array (that contains attribute settings)
 3. The uniforms needed to draw that thing with the given shader.
+4. The count to pass to gl.draw and whether or not to call gl.drawArrays or gl.drawElements

-So, a simple simplification would be to make an array of things to draw and in that array put the 3 things togehter
+So, a simple simplification would be to make an array of things to draw and in that array put the 4 things togehter

     var objectsToDraw = [
       {
         programInfo: programInfo,
         bufferInfo: sphereBufferInfo,
+        vertexArray: sphereVAO,
         uniforms: sphereUniforms,
       },
       {
         programInfo: programInfo,
         bufferInfo: cubeBufferInfo,
+        vertexArray: cubeVAO,
         uniforms: cubeUniforms,
       },
       {
         programInfo: programInfo,
         bufferInfo: coneBufferInfo,
+        vertexArray: coneVAO,
         uniforms: coneUniforms,
       },
     ];